emoore29/link-sharing-app/quick-links/README.md

 - Preview
   - Clicking "Share Link" should copy the current URL to the user's clipboard and show the relevant toast message shown in the design.
   - If you're building the project as a full-stack app, ensure only the current user can only see the header with the "Back to Editor" and "Share Link" call-to-actions if they are the same user as the one in the profile.
 If they're not, the header should disappear and they shouldn't be able to access the admin area.

+## Development Notes

+### Setting up a Postgres DB

+I was unsure if I had installed postgreSQL for a previous project that I did not continue with.
+These are the steps I followed to set up the database:

+- Check postgreSQL is installed in cmd with "postgres --version"
+- Default username is postgres
+- "psql -U postgres" will prompt for a password, which should have been created when you installed postgreSQL
+- once logged in, "\du" gives a list of roles
+- "\l" lists databases
+- I used pgAdmin since I prefer a GUI to see